General Academic Information

 Minors

 An academic minor consists of 16 to 24 hours of work with grades as designated in a particular field.
 Students are not required to have a minor but may elect to complete one or more.
-Students may minor in Accounting, Agribusiness Management, Addiction Studies, African American Studies, Art and Design in Visual Studies, Biology, Business Administration, Chemistry, Communication and Rhetorical Studies, Computer Science, Criminal Justice, Economics, Education, Engineering, Entrepreneurship, Environmental Studies, Finance, Fine Arts, Fine Arts Administration, French in Global Studies, Gender and Women’s Studies, German in Global Studies, Global Studies, History, Human Resource Management, Japanese in Global Studies, Kinesiology and Exercise Science, Leadership Studies, Management, Marketing, Mathematics, Molecular Biology, Music, Neuroscience, Philosophy, Physics, Political Science, Pre-Law, Psychology, Religious Studies, Sociology, Spanish in Global Studies, Sports Management, or Theatre.
+Students may minor in Accounting, Agribusiness Management, Addiction Studies, African American Studies, Biology, Business Administration, Chemistry, Communication and Rhetorical Studies, Computer Science, Criminal Justice, Economics, Education, Engineering, English, Entrepreneurship, Environmental Studies, Finance, Fine Arts, Fine Arts Administration, French in Global Studies, Gender and Women’s Studies, Global Studies, Graphic Design and Art, History, Human Resource Management, Japanese in Global Studies, Kinesiology and Exercise Science, Leadership Studies, Management, Marketing, Mathematics, Molecular Biology, Music, Neuroscience, Philosophy, Physics, Political Science, Pre-Law, Psychology, Religious Studies, Sociology, Spanish in Global Studies, Sports Management, or Theatre.

 Academic Advisors